12th Army Aviation Brigade: History

+Russo-Ukrainian War

 In March 2014, a part of the combined aviation detachment of the 7th separate army aviation regiment was deployed for combat duty at the Chornobaivka Air Base, and the combined aviation detachment of the regiment has been deployed to carry out combat duty at the Chernihiv Air Base and the Myrhorod Air Base.
 The regiment took part in the First Battle of Donetsk Airport, to distract attention from the transport helicopters, 3 Mi-24s passed by the airport terminals.
 At the same time, the soldiers at the terminal was ordered to provide cover for the helicopters, since Russian forces had already shot down 3 Ukrainian combat helicopters near Sloviansk in May.
 As one of the helicopters passed, a special forces officer saw a separatist aiming a MANPADS at the helicopter and gave the command to open fire, a sniper killed the Separatist who was aiming at the helicopter.
 Around 12:00, a contingent of Ukrainian special forces landed at the airport from Mi-8 helicopters, under the cover of the three Mi-24s of the regiment and took control of the perimeter and control towers.
-Then the three Mi-24s in coordination with Su-25s striked the New Terminal from cannons, and then with unguided missiles approaching the New Terminal.
+Then the three Mi-24s in coordination with Su-25s struck the New Terminal from cannons, and then with unguided missiles approaching the New Terminal.
 During the battle of Heorohiivka, the Ukrainian command understood that the battle was with regular units of the Russian army and called in air support and two pairs of Mi-24s from the 7th regiment were called in and one Mi-24P of the second pair was shot down due to a lack of coordination by the Pantsir S1 air defense system.
 Lieutenant Colonel Biryuk Oleg Mykolayovych and Rodionov Anton Alexandrovich were killed in the shootdown.
 Subsequently, the regiment was involved in combat duty at the airfields Dnirpo, Chuhuiv, Kharkiv, Svatove, Severodonetsk and Kramatorsk along with combat, transport and evacuation operations in the ATO zone.
 On 24 March 2014, near the settlements of Vinnytskie Stavy and Hrebinky, an Mi-24 of the brigade crashed during a flight from Myrhorod to Ozerne killing Lieutenant Rudenko Serhiy Mykolayovych and wounding two more.
 On August 29, 2014, two soldiers of the regiment, Dremlyukh Vyacheslav Anatolyovich and Ivkun Vasyl Dmytrovych were killed in the Battle of Ilovaisk.

-The regiment's honorific "Breslau (Breslavlsk)" was removed on 18 November 2015 as part of an Armed Forces-wide removal of Soviet awards and honorifics.
-It became the 12th Army Aviation Brigade in 2016.
-On 5 December 2020, by Decree of the President of Ukraine, the honorary title "Brigadier General Viktor Pavlenko" was awarded to the brigade.
+The regiment's honorific Breslavlsk (Breslau) was removed on 18 November 2015 as part of an Armed Forces-wide removal of Soviet awards and honorifics.

+In 2016 the Regiment became the 12th Army Aviation Brigade.

+On 5 December 2020, by Decree of the President of Ukraine, the honorary title named after Corporal General Viktor Pavlenko was awarded to the brigade.

 For the 2022 academic year, training flights were conducted by the brigade on January 11 and 12, 2022.
 The main tasks including increasing efficiency, morale, experience, checks, navigation, and coordination.